 Gender Ideology and Critical Race Theory

-During a July rally in St. Cloud, Minnesota, Donald Trump vowed to cut federal education funds to schools that push critical race theory (CRT), gender ideology, and “other inappropriate racial, sexual, or political content onto the shoulders of our children.”“And I will not give one penny to any school that has a vaccine mandate or a mask mandate,” Trump said.
+During a July rally in St. Cloud, Minnesota, former President Donald Trump vowed to cut federal education funds to schools that push critical race theory (CRT), gender ideology, and “other inappropriate racial, sexual, or political content” on students.“And I will not give one penny to any school that has a vaccine mandate or a mask mandate,” Trump said.
 “And I’ll keep men out of women’s sports.”

-Its research is based on complaints submitted by parents and requests for freedom of information that verify the incidents.
+Its research is based on complaints submitted by parents and on information obtained via Freedom of Information Act requests.

-Recent incidents include a California district that paid a consultant $530,000 to develop a curriculum around “CRT, whiteness, and social justice activism”; a story time program in Vermont to teach kindergartners how to explore gender identity; and a district in Virginia that collaborated with a Chinese organization that wanted to establish schools with U.S. curriculum in the communist country as part of a “cultural exchange” program.
+In one recent incident, a California district paid a consultant $530,000 to develop a curriculum around “CRT, whiteness, and social justice activism.”
+In another, a story-time program in Vermont taught kindergartners how to explore gender identity.
+And a district in Virginia collaborated with a Chinese organization that wanted to establish schools with U.S. curriculum in the communist country, as part of a “cultural exchange” program.

-Most states had at least one instance where a district hid a student’s “gender identity” to comply with President Joe Biden’s executive order amending Title IX, according to PDE research.
+Most states had at least one instance where a district hid a student’s “gender identity” to comply with President Joe Biden’s executive order amending Title IX, according to PDE’s research.

-Michelle Exner, PDE director of federal affairs, said the election results came as no surprise to her considering the number of complaints her organization received in every state in the past four years.
+Michele Exner, director of federal affairs at PDE, said the election results came as no surprise to her considering the number of complaints her organization has received in every state over the past four years.

 “Parents are fed up,” she said.
 “There’s an erosion of parental trust.
 Schools can’t hide information from parents.
 We are getting back to merit and meritocracy.
 Lowering the bar and getting rid of metrics doesn’t help the students.”